google/dart-gl/README.md

 option to use the .a library as well.

 ## Windows
-Test to work with NVIDIA, just requires building glfw with EGL support.
+Tested to work with NVIDIA, just requires building glfw with EGL support.

 ## Other Platforms
 TODO

-# Functions with interfaces with APIs different from GLES2.
+# Functions with interfaces with APIs different from GLES2
 If a function's only difference is moving pointer parameters to the return value, it is not listed.
 See `lib/src/manual_bindings.dart` for a full list.